newrelic/nr1-workshop/lab7/INSTRUCTIONS.md

 ![Captain Picard to the bridge](../screenshots/lab7_screen00.png)

 _Note: before you become concerned, cats and Star Trek have nothing to do with this exercise.
-Consider it a fun way to demonstrate what you can do with a `Grid` layout in NR1._
+Consider it a fun way to demonstrate what you can do with a `Grid` layout in New Relic One._

 Our objective is going to be displaying a `LineChart` of `PageView` events that contrasts the current selected time window, the previous time window, and a made up set of **forecasted** data.
 In order to do that, we're going to need to do several things: